Can You Block Gambling Transactions From Your Bank Account?

 Learn more about Barclays' services below.

-Allows customers to block specific transaction types without freezing their Mastercard entirely (iOS devices only, coming soon for Android).
+Allows customers to block specific transaction types without freezing their Mastercard entirely.

 Learn more about Santander's services below.